I'm a provider

 Testing for genomic rearrangements of the BRCA1 and BRCA2 genes may be considered medically necessary in patients who meet criteria for BRCA testing, whose testing for point mutations is negative.

-Unless they meet the criteria above, genetic testing for either those affected with breast, ovarian, fallopian tube, or primary peritoneal cancer or for unaffected individuals is considered investigational.
+Unless they meet the criteria above, genetic testing for either those affected with breast, ovarian, fallopian tube, or primary peritoneal cancer or for unaffected individuals, including those with a family history of pancreatic cancer, is considered investigational.

 Testing for CHEK2 abnormality (mutations, deletions, etc.) is considered investigational in affected and unaffected patients with breast cancer, irrespective of the family history.